 Jung delineated four psychological functions: thinking, whose function is comprehension of self and world; feeling, whose function is evaluation of pain and pleasure; sensing, whose function is to provide us with concrete facts, perceptions, and representations of the world; and intuiting, whose function is perception by way of the unconscious and which is the source of mystical experience.
 Sensing is phylogenetically and ontogenetically prior; thinking and feeling differentiate out of it.
 The four psychological functions are not equally developed.
 We each have superior functions that dominate and inferior functions with which we are much less in contact.
 The superior functions are conscious; the inferior ones are unconscious and find expression in dreams and fantasies.
 There are interactions between the functions: one function may compensate for the weakness of another; one function may oppose another; or one function may unite with another to form systems.
-The complete actualization of the Self requires an ideal synthesis in which the four psychological functions and the two attitudes of introversion and extraversion are equidistant.
+The complete actualization of the Self requires an ideal synthesis in which the four psychological functions acquire equal strength, that is, are equally developed.
+Jung represented that state of affairs by a circle in which the four functions and the two attitudes of introversion and extraversion are equidistant.
 The dialectical unity of opposites is brought about by the transcendent function.
 This full actualization of Self is a goal toward which we strive, not a place where we arrive.
 It is an ideal, not an actuality.